cwshugg/dimrod/docs/services/membank.md

 # shedding load with a retryable 503.
 Each bank inherits it unless it sets its
 # own lock_timeout.
 Use null/0 for the unbounded (historical) behavior.
 lock_timeout: 10

+# Service-level DEFAULT memory bank id for the NLA layer, used when a request
+# neither names a bank nor carries a per-request (telegram per-chat) default.
+# Must be one of banks[].id below; existence is validated at startup (fatal if
+# unknown), accessibility per-user at request time.
+Omit/null to disable.
+default_bank: personal

 # LLM config used ONLY by the NLA layer.
 Omit to run without NLA endpoints.
 dialogue: